Thank you for making our Ride a Great Success !!

 Nick Staback

-20 year old Nick Staback of Sturges, a 2009 graduate of Valley View High School, was stationed with an Army unit in Afghanistan in October 2011, when a land mine nearly cost him his life.
+22 year old Nick Staback of Sturges, a 2009 graduate of Valley View High School, was stationed with an Army unit in Afghanistan in October 2011, when a land mine nearly cost him his life.
 He was transferred to Walter Reed Military Hospital in Bethesda, MD. where both of his legs were amputated.
 Nick is currently undergoing therapies and treatments, while staying in great spirits and looking forward to getting his new prosthetics.
-As our 2011 recipient, The SGT Jan Argonish Ride will be contributing a monetary donation, along with a care package for Nick to help keep his spirits up during his recovery.
-If you would like to contribute toward our donations, please contact talia@sgtjanargonish.com
+As our 2011 recipient, The SGT Jan Argonish Ride contributed a monetary donation, along with a care package for Nick to help keep his spirits up during his recovery.
+We also sent him and his brother, also a wounded veteran, to hunt with Ted Nugent for adaptive hunting.

 .:: 2010 Recipient ::.